 Has Rashmika Mandanna Taken A Break From Instagram Due To Dear Comrade Debacle?

 Rashmika Mandanna recently suffered a big setback when Dear Comrade bombed at the box office and failed to click with the masses.
-The film, marking her second collaboration with Vijay Deverakonda,also proved to be no match for the iSmart Shankar, which proved to be the final nail in the coffin.
+The film, marking her second collaboration with Vijay Deverakonda, also proved to be no match for iSmart Shankar, which proved to be the final nail in the coffin.
 Now, nearly a month later, Rashmika is in the limelight for an unexpected reason.
 The Kodava beauty, who is usually pretty active on Instagram, has not posted any photos on the platform since July, which is making her fans restless.

 Rashmika Hurt By Dear Comrade Debacle?